carbon-design-system/carbon/docs/guides/setup/contributing-with-github-desktop.md

    [Carbon Design System](https://github.com/carbon-design-system/carbon)
 8. In the top right of the page click the button labeled 'Fork'.
 This will create a copy of the repository and add it to your account.
-This is where you'll make changes and later request the repository you just forked pull those changes from (more on that later).
+This is where you'll make changes and later request the repository you forked pull those changes from (more on that later).
 9. Back in the Github Desktop application click the button labeled 'Clone a repository from the internet...'
-10. In the modal that pops up you can search your account for the fork you just made.
+10. In the modal that pops up you can search your account for the fork you made.
     Once you've selected the right repository click the blue button labeled 'Clone...' in the bottom right corner of the modal.
 11. The _next_ modal is a confirmation screen where you can double check the URL of your fork and select where on your computer you'd like to clone the repository.